mongchanghsi/mongchanghsi/README.md

 ### Hi there 👋

 - 📚 I'm a graduate from Singapore University of Technology and Design as Computer Engineer
-- 👨‍💻 I specialize in ReactJS with Typescript
+- 👨‍💻 Full Stack Developer specialising in Frontend Development with experience in both Web2 and Web3
-- 🎯 My hobby is darts especially in cricket mode!

 Languagues and Tools: